Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Universal Information-Geometric Inequalities

-Remarkably, if a physical system inherently satisfies the equality condition (i.e., the residual vanishes unconditionally, $\hat{e}=0$), this inequality becomes an exact geometric identity.
-In such scenarios, the identity offers practical utility, enabling parameter estimation.
-In the subsequent sections, we demonstrate that the open single-qubit system is exactly such a case, and we develop a robust parameter estimation method leveraging this exact identity.
+If a physical system inherently satisfies the equality condition (i.e., the residual vanishes unconditionally, $\hat{e}=0$), this identity enables practical parameter estimation.
+In the subsequent sections, we demonstrate this for an open single-qubit system and develop a robust estimation method.